lumutek/freebee/freebee/README.md

 and code is being written to link listings to map locations.
 Ratings functionality has not yet been developed.

+Code contributors, as of 03/30/2020, include:
+Lukas D. Mueller

-The sole author of the code, as of 03/25/2020, is Lukas D. Mueller, but the project is expected to have several contributers under the MIT open-source license.
+The project is expected to have several contributers under the MIT open-source license.

-This app is currently in the alpha stage of development.